jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/img-uses-alt.md

 }
 ```

 Note that passing props as spread attribute without `alt` explicitly defined will cause this rule to fail.
-Explicitly pass down `alt` prop for rule to pass.
-The prop must have an actual value to pass.
+Explicitly pass down `alt` prop or use `role="presentation"` for rule to pass.
 Use `Image` component above as a reference for destructuring and applying the prop. **It is a good thing to explicitly pass props that you expect to be passed for self-documentation.**

 ### Succeed
 ```jsx